jagin/web-test/README.md

     <!--webdriver.safari.driver></webdriver.safari.driver-->
 ```

-By default you can create `drivers` directory in the project location and put the driver executable files here.
+Setting above parameters is unnecessary if you put drivers in any directory that is in you current [path](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/).

 When the tests are finished we can look at the nice looking report (thanks to [ReportNG](http://reportng.uncommons.org)).
 Just open `target\surefire-reports\html\index.html` in your browser.